Silver Star (NZR train): Introduction

 The train was NZRs attempt to compete with the introduction of jet aircraft for business traffic between Auckland and Wellington.
 It was intended to improve the Railway's staff morale and image, and the concept was based on a shorter version of New South Wales Government Railways Southern Aurora, with its 75-foot, 20-berth sleeping carriages introduced in 1962, providing Pullman-style luxury equal to the last United States trains, the Broadway Limited, the San Francisco Chief, the Crescent and the Panama Limited.
 Planning for the new Auckland to Wellington overnight express began in 1963, and the concept of the train as two sets of all stainless-steel sleeping carriage trains, the north and southbound trains, usually consisting of 10 sleeping carriages, five with double and twin ensuite rooms and five more sleepers with single bedrooms (16 beds per carriage), a licensed buffet carriage and a power carriage, never changed.

 The public announcement of plans for the new train was made in December 1965.
-Extensive study was made of other early 1960s Australian overnight trains, particularly the Queensland Rail Sunlander, the Victorian Railways/South Australian Railways The Overland, and similar designs in the United States, such as the final Santa Fe Railroad Hi-Level and Burlington Railroad carriages.
+Extensive study was made of other early 1960s Australian overnight trains, particularly the Queensland Rail The Sunlander, the Victorian Railways/South Australian Railways The Overland, and similar designs in the United States, such as the final Santa Fe Railroad Hi-Level and Burlington Railroad carriages.

 NZR staff were preoccupied with rail freight van and wagon design and this slowed the Silver Star design and meant both redesign and reconstruction of existing carriages for the Northerner and projected carriages for provincial express trains were limited and delayed until 1974, when Minister of Railways, Ron Bailey said NZR workshops could build only four carriages a year, in addition to wagon building.
 NZR carriage production had finished in 1946 and the first class and sleeping carriage designs built by NZR between 1938-1946 would have been costly to build in small production runs and were too small and narrow to accommodate economical numbers of sleeping units or reclining seats with leg rests.
 The final 1946 model NZR first-class seats later used on the Endeavour were estimated by NZR Chief Mechanical Engineer John Black in 1958 to have increased in cost from £5,940 in 1941 to £25,000 in 1958 for a second-class carriage, and from £7,140 to £35,000 for a first-class carriage.

 By 1960, NZR had concluded that stainless steel carriages, which reduced maintenance costs, including avoiding the need to paint were preferable, even though this was at a cost premium of 12–20%.
 That meant in 1970 a per-carriage cost of $100,000+ for Japanese or Australian stainless steel construction, with $60,000 to $70,000 for conventional Italian or Swedish-built first-class carriages.